 Guidelines for Proposals

 New Center or InstituteThis document is designed to provide (1) an overview of the procedure, (2) guidelines for the proposal, and (3) signature page.
-If the guidelines are unclear, or if your program has some unique characteristics that require special input, please call the Dean of Undergraduate Studies (x5415) or the Dean of Graduate Studies (x6880).
+If the guidelines are unclear, or if your program has some unique characteristics that require special input, please call the Dean of Undergraduate Education (x5415) or the Dean of Graduate Studies (x6880).

 Because a new center or institute may be local or affect several constituents, departments and colleges on campus, the review process will differ depending on the scope of the center.
-The Dean of Undergraduate Studies and the Chair of the Educational Policies and Programs Committee of the Academic Senate will jointly determine the extent of the required review for each proposal based on its perceived impact.
+The Dean of Undergraduate Education and the Chair of the Educational Policies and Programs Committee of the Academic Senate will jointly determine the extent of the required review for each proposal based on its perceived impact.
 The review will then be conducted by the Educational Policies and Programs Committee of the Academic Senate to determine its impact on the educational programs and resources of the university, resulting in a recommendation to the President.

 New Institutes or Centers